Storage¶

 Note

-If you have a busy Zammad instance, we strongly encourage you to use filesystem storage instead of “Database”.
-This will greatly improve system performance (de-crease database load and size).
+If you have a busy Zammad instance, we strongly encourage you to use filesystem storage instead of database.
+This improves the system performance (decreases database load and and size).

 - Database